 the exam as a post-primary candidate may be submitted online by logging into My ARRT Info.
 If you don’t have access to My ARRT Info,

 at (651) 687-0048, ext.
 8560.
 When completing their applications, candidates should

 keep a few things in mind:

-- Candidates for primary certification may mail their application up to three months
+- Candidates for primary certification and registration may mail their application up to three months

 prior to their anticipated graduation date.